dracken1/IETI_LAB14/README.md

          android:name=".FetchAddressIntentService"
          android:exported="false" />

-### Part 4: Implement an add location form ###
+### Part 4: Implement Add location feature ###

 1) Add a floating action button to the Maps view at the right bottom.

-2) Implement an *onClick* listener for the Add Button that redirects to another Activity where the user can add a Location to the map.
+2) Implement the *onClick* listener for the Add Button that redirects to another Activity where the user can add a new Location to the map.
 A location has a name, a description and a geolocation (longitude and latituted).

+3) Create a form that captures the Location data and add a save button that validates the form and submits the data.

-3) Once the user creates a new Location then the Application should take you back to the map and displayed the created locations.
+3) Once the user creates a new Location then the Application should take you back to the map and displayed the created location.